Narwel99/Selective-attention-in-VLMs/README.md

 Every time a segmentation is performed the code saves:
 - the frames (for visualization)
-- the frames with the bouding boxes (for visualization)
+- the frames with the bounding boxes (for visualization)
 - the frames with the masks (for visualization)
 - the segmentation masks (.npy files used for Model inference process)
 - the reconstructed video with the bounding boxes , IDs and masks